 - Very bad belly pain.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this drug.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when starting this drug.
+If your child has stomach problems later during treatment, call the doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).